guildai/guildai/guild/tests/utils.md

     >>> is_text("lookup-error.txt")
     True

-A non-existing file is considered not test:
+A non-existing file generates an error:

     >>> is_text("non-existing")
-    False
+    Traceback (most recent call last):
+    ValueError: .../samples/textorbinary/non-existing does not exist

 Directories aren't text files: